JesusMaster/github-see-mcp-server/README.md

 - GitHub API integration through MCP tools
 - Support for issues, pull requests, repositories, and more
 - Server-Sent Events (SSE) transport for real-time communication
-- Multiplexing SSE transport for handling multiple client connections
+- **Multiplexing SSE transport** for efficient handling of multiple client connections
 - Modern Streamable HTTP and legacy SSE transport support
 - Automatic port finding if the specified port is in use
 - Graceful shutdown handling for clean server termination